 The Insurance Institute for Highway Safety report notes that expanding the availability of bike lanes in more American cities will significantly help reduce the risk of accidents and injuries involving e- scooter riders as well as bicyclists, leading to safer travel for all.
 In an environment in which greater use of these means of transportation is only to be expected, city as well as state transportation safety authorities in Georgia should be looking at how travel can be made safer for these e-scooter users.

 If you or a loved one have been injured in any e-scooter or bicycle accident, you could qualify for compensation.
-Talk to an Atlanta bicycle accident attorney at the Katz Law Firm, and discuss your legal options for a claim for compensation for losses.
+Talk to an Atlanta bicycle accident attorney at the Katz Personal Injury Lawyers, and discuss your legal options for a claim for compensation for losses.
 You could be eligible for damages including lost wages, medical expenses, pain and suffering and other damages.
 Call an attorney at our firm and get a free evaluation of your claim.